pasiegel/postergeist/README.md

 ## Installation

 These instructions are for a standard desktop (Windows, macOS, Linux).
-See the platform-specific sections for Raspberry Pi and Arch Linux setup.
+See the platform-specific sections for Raspberry Pi, macOS, Arch Linux, and Debian/Ubuntu setup.

 1.  **Clone the repository:**
     ```bash